Top 6 ClickUp Alternatives in 2026

 Asana $10.99/user/mo Mid-size teams that need structured project workflows 4.5/5

-Trello $4/mo Small teams and individuals that prefer Kanban simplicity 4.5/5
+Trello $4/user/mo Small teams and individuals that prefer Kanban simplicity 4.5/5

 Notion